yehorzaplishnyi/rust-grow/index.md

 # Snake STM32

 :::info
 **Author:** ZAPLISHNYI Yehor
 **GitHub Project:**	https://github.com/UPB-PMRust-Students/fils-project-2026-yehorzaplishnyi
 :::

 ## Description

-The project uses an STM32F401RE microcontroller as its core component, a TFT screen for display output, and a PS2-style joystick to control the snake.
+The project uses an STM32F401RE microcontroller as its core component, a TFT screen for display output and a PS2-style joystick to control the snake.
 The main objective of the game is to achieve the highest score by eating apples

 ## Motivation